 Promote and incentivize Climate Adaptation forest management practices.
 Integrating climate change adaptation considerations into planning and forest management can help reduce climate-related risks, such as declines in forest productivity, losses in forest cover and biodiversity, and disruptions to ecological processes.
 However, Vermont’s forest managers need to know what those options are, how to implement them, and how to evaluate success, as well as to have the financial capacity to adopt new techniques.
 Resources on climate adaptation for northern forests have already been developed in part by regional efforts such as the Northern Institute of Applied Climate Science and the USDA Climate Hubs which can be used to create locally-specific guidance.
 Practice-based cost-share incentive programs are needed to enable land managers to make changes and adopt new practices.

-Develop education/outreach materials and training regarding climate adaptation forestry specific for Vermont forest types and conditions
+Develop education/outreach materials and training regarding climate adaptation forestry specific for Vermont forest types and conditions.

 Where appropriate, promote planting future climate adapted tree and crop species